artemi8/Optimizing-inference-with-TensorRT/README.md

-# Optimize TensorFlow Models For Deployment with TensorRT
+# Optimize Tensorflow Models For Deployment with TensorRT

 ## Project Objective